aldis-sarja/deliveries/README.md

 # Deliveries app backend

 Built with PHP, composer, Laravel 9
 This is backend part of the app.
-For frontend look to []
+For frontend look to [Deliveries frontend](https://github.com/aldis-sarja/deliveries-frontend.git)

 ## Installation